-If you’ve just come out of a lengthy phone contract or you’re just looking for the next best deal, a SIM only plan may be a great way to save some money and get access to a plan that packs a punch.
-Optus provides many postpaid plans across both month-to-month and 12 month contracts.
-If you’re sick of spending thousands on the latest iPhone plan, an Optus SIM only deal might be your best bet.
+If you’ve just come out of a lengthy phone contract, or you’re just looking for a better BYO phone deal, a SIM only plan may be a great way to save some money and get access to a plan that packs a punch.
+Optus provides a selection of postpaid month-to-month plans, as well as the option to build your own plan with customised data and international extras.
+If you’re looking for a new mobile plan, but don’t want a new smartphone, an Optus SIM only deal could be the right choice for you.

 Optus SIM Only Postpaid Plans

 Optus’s Choice range of postpaid SIM-only plans include four standard plan options.
 All plans include unlimited standard talk and text in Australia, plus a limited monthly full-speed gigabyte allowance, and Medium, Large, and Extra Large plans also include unlimited standard calls and text from Australia to 35 selected destinations.
 These four plans also include free access to Optus Sport and Fitness.